-Figure 6 shows a flow chart detailing the computational steps and the data flow of the platoon coordinator shown in Figure 5.
-In the following sections, we discuss the key steps in computing platoon plans from assignments, vehicle positions, platoon status, and external data such as road network data, historic/live traffic information, and weather forecasts.
-There are a number of possible error scenarios such as an arrival time that is infeasible, or that no route for the vehicle can be found.
-These are not detailed here in order to keep the presentation concise.
+Figure 6 shows a flow chart detailing the computational steps and the dataflow of the platoon coordinator shown in Figure 5.
+In the following sections, we discuss the key steps in computing platoon plans from assignments; vehicle positions; platoon status; and external data such as road network data, historic/live traffic information, and weather forecasts.
+There are several possible error scenarios, such as an arrival time that is infeasible or that no route for the vehicle can be found.
+These are not detailed here to keep the presentation concise.